Water Talks Series n°4 - Prof. T. Bernauer

 Distance learning course on International Water Law and the Law of Transboundary Aquifers

-The Platform for International Water Law and the Geneva Water Hub, in collaboration with DiploFoundation, have the pleasure to launch the first edition of the distance learning course on international water law and the law on transboundary aquifers.
+The Geneva Water Hub’s Platform for International Water Law in collaboration with DiploFoundation, have the pleasure to launch the second edition of its Distance learning Course on International Water Law and the Law of Transboundary Aquifers.

 Water Talks Series n°2 - Dr. Manuel Fischer